racket/racket/racket/src/README.txt

 For Racket CS, an additional flag is required:

- * `--enable-scheme=SCHEME`, where SCHEME is a Chez Scheme executable executable that runs on the build platform; the executable must be the same version as used in Racket built for the target platform.
+ * `--enable-scheme=SCHEME`, where SCHEME is a Chez Scheme (v9.5.3 and up) executable that runs on the build platform; it does not need to match the Chez Scheme version as used in the Racket being built; a "reboot" bootstrapping path is able to reconstruct boot files across versions.

    Supplying `--enable-scheme=DIR` is also supported, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built